KonssnoK/esp_mesh_performance/README.md

 # esp_mesh_performance
-ESP MESH network performance firmware for dev kit C using fixed ROOT-nodes architecture
+ESP MESH network performance firmware

 this code is based on the code "internal_communication" example from ESP-IDF.

 How does this work?

 There are 2 folders:
-- mesh_client
+- nodes
-	- Firmware to put on each single device which is not the root.
+	- Firmware that runs on each single device which is not the root.
 	- The firmware will just respond to any unicast packet.
-- mesh_server
+- mroot
-	- Where the magic happens -> Firmware to put on the ROOT device.
+	- Where the magic happens -> Firmware that runs on the ROOT device.
 	- ROOT needs hotspot connection to a router in order to start the mesh network
 	- Hooking to the mesh callbacks send a packet to each node in the network and wait for the answer.
 	- Upon answer reception computes round trip time (RTT)